 Our regulation-aligned Chip Spreader certification courses are updated to reflect the most recent changes made to safety standards.
 Whether you want a certification in as little as two hours, or a more robust training, we can help!
 We offer online trainings that can be completed in a day, DIY training kits that provide training materials, Train the Trainer certifications that certify individuals to train others and provide training materials, or onsite training.
 No matter what you choose, we can get you what you want, at a price you can afford.

-Online is for those who prefer self-paced training from any location or for employers who need to assign and monitor employee training progress and exam scores.
+Online training is for those who prefer self-paced training from any location and/or for employers who need to assign and monitor employee training progress and exam scores.Purchase Options

 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required.
-Though you will still need to familiarize yourself with all other applicable federal, state, and local standards, this training encompasses the following standards for asphalt safety:

-Why Do I Need Safety Training?
+Why Do I Need Chip Spreader Safety Training?